There are 7 courses available

 Focus on advanced pharmaceutical skills including dosage, approaches and techniques, before moving on to the pathway of a drug from initial discovery to extensive clinical trials and regulatory approval.
 Let our SuperLabs and Nanotechnology Research Lab become your workspace as you carry out safe, ethical experiments while meeting world-class pharmaceutical standards.

 Physician associates are in demand because of a shortfall in the number of doctors.
 If you have a first degree in life or health sciences, our Physician Associate Masters degree course will train you in a wide range of clinical skills vital to the diagnosis, treatment and care of patients in primary and secondary care.
-As the availability of work placements in the UK health service is limited, our course is open to UK and EU applicants only.
+As the availability of work placements in the UK health service is limited, our course is open to UK applicants only.

 Gain the knowledge and skills you need for a public health career worldwide.
 From epidemiological research to addiction and disease, policy-making to service commissioning, this course covers the key concepts.

 If you're currently a trainee surgical care practitioner, working as part of a surgical team in a hospital and would like to develop your knowledge and skills, our part-time course accredited by the Royal College of Surgeons of England is for you.

 You’re looking to specialise in urology, and to be taught by some of the best urology practitioners and academics in the UK.
 This course will help you develop your clinical, leadership and research skills.
 You’ll learn to innovate and drive change, and to improve patient experiences and outcomes.